ReinerNippes/nextcloud_on_docker/docker/routing-other-containers-to-traefik.md

 In the example below we will use the **[whoami](https://doc.traefik.io/traefik/v2.0/user-guides/docker-compose/basic-example/)** container.
 If you setup everything just right, when accessing `subdomain.fqdn.com` you will get information regarding IP, container name, etc. from the *whoami* container

  1. Create `docker-compose.yml` file with the sample content below.
+Or use [docker-compose-whoami.yml](docker-compose-whoami.yml)
 >
     version: '3'
         networks: